 The senior facilities are secured by a share pledge in the shares of ISS A/S held by FS Funding.
 It is also a condition of the senior facilities agreement that material subsidiaries guarantee the senior facilities and provide security pledges over their bank accounts, trade and intercompany receivables, and intellectual property and share pledges as far as legally possible.
 As is usual, there are limitations on the amounts certain subsidiaries can guarantee in accordance with local laws.
-Neither ISS A/S nor any of its subsidiaries has guaranteed or granted any security relating to the borrowings of FS Funding under the senior facilities.
-Also, ISS A/S will not pledge its shares in ISS Global.

-Drawings under the facilities were about Dkr8.7 billion after the May 2006 refinancing.
-Both ISS Global and FS Funding have made drawings.
-The bank debt at FS Funding is expected to be repaid in 2006 with proceeds from dividends from ISS A/S and ISS Global, which will be financed by further drawings under the senior facilities by ISS Global.
+Drawings under the facilities were about Dkr9.5 billion at June 30, 2006.
+The remaining bank debt at FS Funding level was repaid at end-August 2006 with proceeds from dividends from ISS A/S and ISS Global, which was financed by further drawings under the senior facilities by ISS Global.